-Find out as a team what are the real threats for your project.
+Find out as a team what are really the threats for your project.

-You have completed an incentivisation event.
-Your developers have, however temporarily, an understanding that software security is important for your organisation, and that it is something they can affect.
+Your development team has an understanding that software security is important for your organisation, and that it is something they can affect.

-Finding the answer to those questions is called ‘Threat Modelling’.
+Finding the answer to those questions is called ‘Threat Assessment’, or 'Threat Modelling'.
 It is essential for any project involving security, but is not yet common practice:

 “The first conversation is with the [development team] manager to ask “what is the threat model”.
 There is a lot of things you can do in your head to guessimate how bad things are going to be and none of them are fool proof.
 But when you ask that question and the person in charge of the project says “that is an interesting question, I’ll have to think about that,” you think, this is going to be interesting.
 But that is not at all uncommon.”
 (Secure Development Consultant)